A/B testing is a powerful tool for optimizing products and improving the user experience.

 This typically involves using a tool, such as Google Analytics, or other analytics tools to track key metrics related to the goal of your A/B test.

-Although most A/B testing tools also have features for tracking metrics, it’s wise to integrate an external tracking tool like Google Analytics.
+Although most A/B testing tools also have features for tracking metrics, it’s recommended to integrate an external tracking tool like Google Analytics.

 Integrating an A/B testing tool with Google Analytics can provide several benefits: